naman-0316/realtime-engine/README.md

 # realtime-engine

-An authoritative, real-time multiplayer state synchronization engine in Go.
+An authoritative, real-time multiplayer state synchronization engine written in Go.

-The server owns all game state; clients send only intents (`ACTION_MOVE`, `ACTION_BUZZ`, ...) and the server validates, applies, and broadcasts authoritative diffs.
-Matchmaking, disconnect/reconnect with a grace window, rate limiting, and multi-node coordination via Redis are all generic — tic-tac-toe (and a second toy game, a reflex buzzer) are just plugins behind a `Game` interface, not special-cased into the engine.
+The server owns all game state.
+Clients only ever send intents (`ACTION_MOVE`, `ACTION_BUZZ`, and so on), and the server validates them, applies them, and broadcasts the resulting diffs back out.
+Matchmaking, disconnect/reconnect with a grace window, rate limiting, and multi-node coordination via Redis are all generic.
+Tic-tac-toe (plus a second toy game, a reflex buzzer) is just a plugin behind a `Game` interface, not something baked into the engine.

-This project is backend-only by design: there is no browser client.
-See [`cmd/loadtest-client`](#cmdloadtest-client) for a scripted CLI client, and [`test/integration`](test/integration) for automated end-to-end coverage over real WebSocket connections.
+This project is backend-only on purpose, there's no browser client.
+Check out [`cmd/loadtest-client`](#running-it) for a scripted CLI client, and [`test/integration`](test/integration) for automated end-to-end tests that run over real WebSocket connections.

 ## Architecture